NickColley/design-of-forms/src/evolving-a-design/size-and-shape-of-documents-and-forms/index.md

 it more difficult to face them up in the same direction.
 Large forms, especially if they are long and narrow, are awkward to sort unless they are folded.

-(5) Whenever possible the form should fit one of the stock sizes of envelopes avail- able to make for the utmost economy in envelope production.
+(5) Whenever possible the form should fit one of the stock sizes of envelopes available to make for the utmost economy in envelope production.
 Small folds in the form should be avoided.
 Most folding machines fold one way at a time and all folds should therefore be arranged in the same direction as far as this is possible.